Walter Pitts: Early life

+At age 15 he left home to study and went to Chicago.
+Friends also told a potentially apocryphal story of Pitts meeting Russell for the first time after arriving in Chicago, having a conversation without realizing who Russell was, and impressing Russell.

 Academic career

-Pitts probably continued to correspond with Bertrand Russell; and at the age of 15 he attended Russell's lectures at the University of Chicago.
+At the age of 15 Pitts attended Russell's lectures at the University of Chicago.
 He stayed there, without registering as a student.
 While there, in 1938 he met Jerome Lettvin, a pre-medical student, and the two became close friends.
 Russell was a visiting professor at the University of Chicago in the fall of 1938, and he directed Pitts to study with the logician Rudolf Carnap.
 Pitts met Carnap at Chicago by walking into his office during office hours, and presenting him with an annotated version of Carnap's recent book on logic, The Logical Syntax of Language.
 Since Pitts did not introduce himself, Carnap spent months searching for him, and, when he found him, he obtained for him a menial job at the university and had Pitts study with him.
 Pitts at the time was homeless and without income.
 He mastered Carnap's abstract logic, then met with and was intrigued by the work of the Ukrainian mathematical physicist Nicolas Rashevsky, who was also at Chicago and was the founder of mathematical biophysics, remodeling biology on the structure of the physical sciences and mathematical logic.
 Pitts also worked closely with the mathematician Alston Scott Householder, who was a member of Rashevsky's group.
 During his studies under Carnap, Pitts was also a regular attendant at Nicolas Rashevsky’s seminars in theoretical biology, which included Frank Offner, Herbert Landahl, Alston Householder, and the neuroanatomist Gerhardt von Bonin from the University of Illinois at Chicago.
 In 1940, Von Bonin introduced Lettvin to Warren McCulloch, who would become a professor of psychiatry at Illinois.